sheyangsuzhiyuan-max/AI_support_tickets/CA6000_Assignment_Report.md

    macro avg       0.71      0.73      0.72      4240
 ```

-DistilBERT is clearly more balanced - it doesn't sacrifice one class to do well on others.
+DistilBERT is clearly more balanced—it doesn't sacrifice other aspects to excel in one class.

 ### 7.3 Where Models Go Wrong

-Looking at the confusion matrices, the main issue across all models is confusion between "medium" and "low" priority.
-This makes sense - the boundary between these two is fuzzy even for humans.
+The confusion matrix reveals that the main problem with all models lies in the correctness of prioritizing "medium" or "low."
+This is quite reasonable, as even for humans, there isn't a clear boundary between the two.

-"High" priority is easier to identify, probably because urgent tickets use more distinctive language (words like "critical", "down", "urgent", "ASAP").
+"High" priority is easier to identify, likely because customers use more urgent language (e.g., "critical," "fault," "urgent," "as soon as possible") in most urgent work orders.

 ### 7.4 Why TextCNN Underperformed

-We were surprised that TextCNN did worse than the baseline.
-A few possible reasons:
+We were surprised that the TextCNN model performed worse than the first baseline model.
+This may be due to the following reasons:

-1. **No pre-trained embeddings:** We trained embeddings from scratch, which doesn't work great with ~20k training samples
+1. **No pre-trained embeddings:** We trained the word embeddings from scratch, but this method did not perform well with about 20,000 training samples.
-2. **Dataset might be too clean:** Synthetic data often lacks the noise and variety of real text, which neural networks need to generalize
+2. **Dataset might be too clean:** Synthetic data often lacks the noise and diversity found in real text, which neural networks need to generalize.
-3. **Hyperparameter tuning:** We didn't do extensive tuning; there's probably a better configuration
+3. **Hyperparameter tuning:** We haven't done extensive tuning of the model; there are likely better configuration options available.

-If we had more time, we'd try initializing with GloVe embeddings and doing a proper hyperparameter search.
+If we had more time, we would try initializing it using GloVe word embeddings and performing a more comprehensive and diverse hyperparameter search.

 ---